Alexandre Reynaud

 Alexandre Reynaud has been identified as one of the best arbitration lawyers of his generation by international rankings:

-- Legal 500: International Arbitration – Next Generation Partner, since 2021
+• Legal 500: International Arbitration – Next Generation Partner, since 2021

-- Legal 500 2022: “Alexandre Reynaud [is a] remarkable specialist in the field of international arbitration.
-[He] distinguish[es] [himself] by [his] personal involvement, thoroughness and responsiveness”
+• Legal 500 2022: “Alexandre Reynaud [is a] remarkable specialist in the field of international arbitration.
+[He] distinguish[es] [himself] by [his] personal involvement, thoroughness and responsiveness

-- Décideurs: “Excellent” – International Arbitration, since 2021
+• Décideurs: “Excellent” – International Arbitration, since 2021

-- Who’s Who Legal – Arbitration Future Leaders, since 2018
+• Who’s Who Legal – Arbitration Future Leaders, since 2018

-- Who’s Who Legal – Arbitration Future Leaders 2019: “Alexandre Reynaud is ‘a dedicated practitioner who is very well versed on the legal side’, according to sources who note, ‘He works tirelessly for clients and never leaves a stone unturned’”
+• Who’s Who Legal – Arbitration Future Leaders 2019: “Alexandre Reynaud is ‘a dedicated practitioner who is very well versed on the legal side’, according to sources who note, ‘He works tirelessly for clients and never leaves a stone unturned’

-- Who’s Who Legal – Arbitration Future Leaders 2020: “Alexandre Reynaud comes highly recommended, with sources calling him a ‘very good strategic thinker’ with a ‘strong commercial sense’.
-He is further commended for his ‘analytical and technical skills’”
+• Who’s Who Legal – Arbitration Future Leaders 2020: “Alexandre Reynaud comes highly recommended, with sources calling him a ‘very good strategic thinker’ with a ‘strong commercial sense’.
+He is further commended for his ‘analytical and technical skills’

-- Best Lawyers: Arbitration and Mediation (France) and Litigation (France), since 2021
+• Best Lawyers: Arbitration and Mediation (France) and Litigation (France), since 2021

-- Euromoney Expert Guides: “Rising star” – Commercial Arbitration France, since 2018
+• Euromoney Expert Guides: “Rising star” – Commercial Arbitration France, since 2018

-- Jeune Afrique 2020: ranked among the top 100 most influential lawyers in Africa
+• Jeune Afrique 2020: ranked among the top 100 most influential lawyers in Africa

-His most recent cases include:
+His recent cases include:

-- counsel to a French aerospace group in three arbitrations relating to a license agreement (amount in dispute: €75 million, French and New York law, ad hoc proceedings in Paris and ICC New York, English language);
+• counsel to a French aerospace group in three arbitrations relating to a license agreement (amount in dispute: €75 million, French and New York law, ad hoc proceedings in Paris and ICC New York, English language);

-- counsel to a French aerospace group against a US high-tech company in a dispute relating to the supply of aeronautical equipment (amount in dispute: $100 million, Swiss law, ICC Geneva, English language);
+• counsel to a French hospitality company in an arbitration against a West African state relating to the performance of a lease agreement (amount in dispute: €30 million, OHADA law, ICC Paris, French language);

-- counsel to a Central African state-owned oil company in an arbitration against a French oil company concerning the recovery of oil costs (amount in dispute: $43 million, French law, ICC Paris, French language);
+• counsel to a West African company in an arbitration against an West Asian defense company relating to a contract for the sale of military equipment (amount in dispute: €14 million, OHADA law, ICC Paris, French language);

-- counsel to a French aeronautical group in a dispute relating to the termination of established commercial relations with a subcontractor (amount in dispute: €3 million, French law, Paris Commercial Court);
+• counsel to a French aeronautical group in a dispute relating to the termination of established commercial relations with a subcontractor (amount in dispute: €3 million, French law, Paris Commercial Court);

-- counsel to a Belgian company in annulment proceedings against an award relating to a dispute between shareholders on several real estate projects (amount in dispute: €3 million, ad hoc proceedings);
+• counsel to a Belgian company in annulment proceedings against an award relating to a dispute between shareholders on several real estate projects (amount in dispute: €3 million, ad hoc proceedings);

-- counsel to a French hospitality group in the enforcement in France of an ICC arbitral award against a West African State.
+• counsel to a French hospitality group in the enforcement in France of an ICC arbitral award against a West African State.